 If you’re craving a warm bowl of chicken noodle soup but are short on time, try this quick and easy Rotisserie Chicken Noodle Soup!

-This flavor-packed soup is made with loads of fresh veggies, shredded rotisserie chicken (so convenient!), and egg noodles.
+This flavor-packed soup is made with loads of veggies, shredded rotisserie chicken (so convenient!), and tender egg noodles.
+This recipe is make-ahead and freezer-friendly, so definitely make a big batch for later!

 This quick rotisserie chicken noodle soup comes together in just 45 minutes or less.
-I use plenty of aromatics to create the depth of a long-simmered soup…without the wait!
+I use plenty of aromatics to re-create the depth of a long-simmered soup without the wait!

 My secret?
-A fresh squeeze of lemon at the end!
+A fresh squeeze of lemon!
 I do this with my Turkey Orzo Soup too, and it really takes it to the next level.

-Looking for more cozy chicken recipes to keep you warm?
+Looking for more cozy chicken recipes?
 Try my Slow Cooker Chicken Stew and Slow Cooker Whole Chicken!

 Why I love making this rotisserie chicken noodle soup: